kidsakoder/kidsakoder-no-app/.github/pull_request_template.md

 - Link to issue it fixes in the Purpose section
 - Add someone for review
 - Add matching labels (Priority and Type labels)
--->
+- Not ready to merge yet?
+Add the "Status: Work In Progress" label -->

 ## Purpose